juji-io/docs/docs/api.md

 ## Chat

-Juji's chat experience is built on top of WebSockets to push data to the client.
-This requires using GraphQL subscriptions to enable the server to push data to your client.
+Juji's chat experience is built on top of [WebSocket](https://en.wikipedia.org/wiki/WebSocket) to push data to the client.

+This requires using [GraphQL subscriptions](https://facebook.github.io/graphql/June2018/#sec-Subscription-Operation-Definitions) to enable the server to push data to your client.

+The WebSocket is initiated by doing a HTTP `GET` on `https://juji.io/api/v1/chsk`.
+Since WebSocket requests cannot set custom headers, the JWT token should be sent as a query parameter `auth-token`.

+Invoking a GraphQL subscription must be done over WebSocket because data will be streamed in and the connection must be kept open.

 ## Domain Nouns